 After years of trial and error, I’ve found some tried-and-true tips that allow us to enjoy ourselves on vacation, without falling into overindulgence or a gluten-induced hangover.

 My husband is fond of saying that “proper prior planning prevents piss poor performance” and never do I find this more true than in the kitchen!

 Meal planning is the single best thing I do each week for my sanity and for our food budget.
-Since I started using Real Plans, (the best meal planner period), I am able to plan seasonal meals in less than 5 minutes a week (and save money doing it).
+Since I started using this meal planner (the best one out there, period), I am able to plan seasonal meals in less than 5 minutes a week (and save money doing it).
 I use this system regularly at home, but realized that there wasn’t any reason I couldn’t use it on vacation too!

-The beauty of meal planning (especially with Real Plans) is that my computer (and my phone with the app) go everywhere I go, so I have them when we travel too.
-I can plan around regional foods, like seafood while at the beach, and buy only what we need without wasting anything or leaving food behind when we leave.
+The beauty of meal planning is that my computer (and my phone with the app) go everywhere I go, so I have them when we travel too.
+I can plan around regional foods, like seafood while at the beach.
+I can also set the plan to skip certain meals that we plan to eat out so we buy only what we need without wasting anything or leaving food behind when we leave.

 Most of the time when we travel, we drive to our destination, so I’ve also started pre-making as much of the food as possible.
-I batch cook and pre-make entire meals like casseroles, pre-cook meats and make big batches of chicken salad so that I don’t have to cook much on vacation (which makes it an actual vacation for me!)
-I also plan a few meals that we will eat out of prepare local ingredients and know ahead of time exactly what I’ll need at the store.
+I batch cook and pre-make entire meals like casseroles, pre-cook meats, and make big batches of chicken salad so that I don’t have to cook much on vacation (which makes it an actual vacation for me!)

 The pre-planning allows me to only bring what is needed and not have to pack things like spices and condiments since meals are pre-made.

 2. Pack (Healthy) Snacks